 Please enter your username or email address.
 You will receive a link to create a new password via email.

-Some things to consider when buying or renting a hotel in Costa Rica: As it was mentioned before, people come to Costa Rica for a number of different reasons
+As it was mentioned before, people come to Costa Rica for a number of different reasons.

-You have “high rollers” the wealthy tourists that choose to stay in luxury hotels and can afford and want to pay for all the comforts and VIP treatments, there are also the backpackers who are looking for a small hostel or bed and breakfast that is affordable and convenient; the eco-travelers who prefer a secluded boutique hotel surrounded by raw nature that is comfortable but not necessarily luxurious, the business traveler that requires a hotel centrally located and that offers all the facilities, families that travel with young children and prefer all-inclusive resorts, adults looking for peace and romance; those that want a cultural experience and share with the community.
+There are some things to consider when buying or renting a hotel in Costa Rica.
+As mentioned before, people come to Costa Rica for a number of reasons.
+There are the “high rollers,” the wealthy tourists who choose to stay in luxury hotels and can afford to pay for all the comforts and VIP treatments; the backpackers who are looking for a small hostel or bed and breakfast that is affordable and convenient; the eco-travelers who prefer a secluded boutique hotel surrounded by raw nature that is comfortable but not necessarily luxurious; the business travel who requires a centrally located hotel that offers all the facilities; families that travel with young children and prefer all-inclusive resorts; adults looking for peace and romance; and those who want a cultural experience and share with the community.

 The first thing you need to do if you want to invest in a hotel in Costa Rica is really getting to know the different options you have and narrow down the market you want to target.
 In order to do this, it is necessary that you do your research.

-Whether you have decided in a small bed and breakfast in the mountains of Heredia an eco-lodge in Punta Uva, Limon; or a beautiful resort in La Fortuna, Arenal, you must learn everything you can about the area and of course, the number of tourists visiting the area and what their preferences are.
+Whether you have decided on a small bed and breakfast in the mountains of Heredia, an eco-lodge in Punta Uva, Limon, or a beautiful resort in La Fortuna, Arenal, you must learn everything you can about the area and of course, the number of tourists visiting the area and what their preferences are.
 Try to fill in the gap.

-When you are in a country you are not familiar with, if you don’t know the culture or even the language well enough, you can end up (and will end up) having a big share of bad experiences.
-Choose a realtor that speaks your language, someone that has experience in the rental and selling of hotels in the country and has lived in Costa Rica long enough to know the challenges that come with buying and renting properties for tourism.
+When you are in a country you are not familiar with, or if you don’t know the culture or even the language well enough, you can end up (and will end up) having a number of bad experiences.
+Choose a realtor who speaks your language, someone that has experience in renting and selling hotels in the country and has lived in Costa Rica long enough to know the challenges that come with buying and renting properties for tourism.

 Don’t be afraid to ask questions and expect them to adhere to your requests as much as possible your budget and your preferences.

-A good lawyer is also important, if you know someone in the country that you trust to give you a recommendation, go this route.
-Otherwise, choose a law firm that has a name to reputation to protect, that’s the safest option.
+A good lawyer is also important.
+If you know someone in the country that you trust to give you a recommendation, go this route.
+Otherwise, choose a law firm that has a name and reputation to protect.
+That is the safest option.